TwinklyStar/picoCSV2root/README.md

 Check `plots` folder, the first 10 waveforms should be saved

 ## Acquire your data
-1. Set maximum waveforms, after will the "on buffer full" event will be triggered:
+1. Set maximum waveforms, after which the "on buffer full" event will be triggered:
 <div align=center><img src="figure/buffer.png" height="350"></div>

 2. Set continuous DAQ: